rbkhmrcr/rbkhmrcr.github.io/index.md

 My master's thesis was based on privacy in cryptocurrencies, and resulted in a paper on HD key management techniques and a paper introducing a ring signature mixer for ethereum.
 This also included me implementing Groth-Kohlweiss one out of many proofs and sublinear ring signatures ([here](https://github.com/rmercer93/gk-zerocoin)).
-It also led to me learning about and then implementing other [fun](https://github.com/rmercer93/p2prng) [things](https://github.com/rmercer93/BLS2) on Ethereum and (quasi) Turing-complete blockchains in general, and led to me supervising [my favourite intern](https://github.com/jakegsy/) for the Ethereum Foundation.
+It also led to me learning about and then implementing other [fun](https://github.com/rmercer93/p2prng) [things](https://github.com/rmercer93/BLS2) on Ethereum and (quasi) Turing-complete blockchains in general, and led me to start supervising [my favourite intern](https://github.com/jakegsy/) for the Ethereum Foundation.
 We talk about random beacons a lot and try to see what is possible in a world of open and permissionless and public computation.